 Conditions + Treatments

 In August 2017, our family moved to Leeds, AL from Roanoke, VA.
-Our youngest son, Todd, is an avid 14 year-old basketball player.
-Todd's priorities are: God first, basketball second.
+Our youngest son, Todd, is an avid 14-year-old basketball player.
+Todd's priorities are God first, and basketball second.
 He LOVES basketball!

 Todd made the Leeds Middle School basketball team soon after we arrived in Alabama.
 Next, he chose #5 as his jersey number from one of his favorite Bible verses, Matthew 5:16.
 "In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven."